whoek/scrumdog-binaries/Windows64bit/README.md

 ## Installation

+- Download the `scrumdog.exe` file by selecting the file, then press `Download raw fle`
-- Download the `scrumdog.exe` file to somewhere suitable on your machine
+- Save file to somewhere suitable on your machine
 - Run it via Command Line

 ## Environment